Soviet citizenship law: First comprehensive laws

 The "Statute on Citizenship of the Union of the S.S.R. of April 22, 1931" laid out Soviet laws on citizenship.

 All citizens of the USSR were also citizens of an SSR, and all citizens of the SSRs were also citizens of the USSR.
-The citizenship laws of the SSRs were very similar in form and substance to the USSR citizenship laws.

 Citizenship in the individual SSRs "formally existed but had no practical or political consequences" because it was subsumed into USSR citizenship.
 Experts believes that SSR citizenship was largely non-existent.

 All persons in the USSR were citizens unless proved to be a citizen of a foreign state.
 The rule avoids statelessness, and also "subject[s] every one who cannot prove his foreign citizenship to the strict surveillance to which all citizens are subjected."
 It also had the effect of building the potential pool of military recruits for conscription.

 Any person born of a parent who was a citizen of the USSR was also a citizen of the USSR, which extended the principle of the previous imperial regime.
-This practice continued through the later Stalin's 1938 "On USSR Citizenship" law, in order to broaden the number of Soviet citizens.
+This practice continued through Stalin's 1938 "On USSR Citizenship" law, in order to broaden the number of Soviet citizens.

 This includes children born outside wedlock.
 No process of renunciation was given for those living inside the USSR.

 Marriage to a USSR citizen did not automatically confer citizenship, which was seen as a break from European bourgeois customs.
 The citizenship of a child under 14 generally changes with the citizenship of the parents, either to or away from USSR citizenship, but did not do so automatically if the parents' citizenships differed, which was also seen as a break from European custom.

 A Soviet citizenship act number 198 was enacted on August 19, 1938, consisting of only eight articles instead of its predecessor's 29 articles.

 It was originally designed to replace all earlier Soviet citizenship regulations and laws, until that provision was removed, as it was too terse to provide substantial guidance, so that only conflicting earlier provisions were replaced.
 The 1938 law no longer stated that all persons in Soviet territory were presumed to be citizens.
 It created officially stateless persons who did not have Soviet citizenship and could not prove other citizenship.
 The 1931 act was repealed in 1939.